 Thunderhead Engineering completed a project for the American Petroleum Institute to evaluate the relative strengths of the roof-to-shell and shell-to-floor joints.

-Links to download the report and software developed as part of this project are given above.
+Links to download the report and software developed as part of this project are given below.
 Also, the Welding Research Council Bulletin 410 (ISSN 0043-2326) contains a summary of this work.

 This video documents the testing done to understand frangible joint failure.

 This research was sponsored by the American Petroleum Institute, but neither the American Petroleum Institute, nor Thunderhead Engineering, nor Kansas State University, nor any of the authors make any claims or warranty with respect to the software, manuals, or reports.